aSugarRush/lazy-factory/README.md

 function foo(){

-// A havy memory-usage object we don't want to keep in memory;
+// A heavy object we don't want to keep in memory;
 const bar = Array.from({ length: 10**10 }, () => Math.floor(Math.random() * 40))

 // A time-wasting operation we want to run only when needed that has a closure over the object.